Quasar Flavio

-The Quasar Flavio is a Czech high-wing, single-place, hang glider that was designed by world hang gliding champion Tomáš Suchánek and is produced by Quasar of Dolní Bečva.
-The aircraft is supplied complete and ready-to-fly.
+The Quasar Flavio is a Czech high-wing, single-place, hang glider that was designed by world hang gliding champion Tomáš Suchánek and is produced by Quasa, based in Dolní Bečva.
+The aircraft is supplied complete and ready to fly.

 Design and development

-The Flavio was designed as an intermediate sport and leisure wing available in just one size.
+The Flavio was designed as an intermediate sport and leisure wing, available in just one size.
 It is made from aluminum tubing, with the double-surface wing covered in Dacron sailcloth.
 Its 10.3 m span wing is cable braced from a single kingpost.
 The nose angle is 130°, wing area is 13.8 m2 and the aspect ratio is 7.7:1.
-Pilot hook-in weight range is 60 to 100 kg.
+The pilot hook-in weight range is 60 to 100 kg.

 The Flavio is certified by the Light Aircraft Association of the Czech Republic.